digiaiiris/zabbix-azure-monitoring/README.md

 azure.application.insights[configuration_file, application ID, query] | Run Kusto query to Application Insights REST API | JSON azure.log.analytics[configuration_file, workspace ID, query] | Run Kusto query to Log Analytics REST API | JSON

+* The first parameter should be the path to the configuration file.
+* Application Insights queries need application ID as second parameter or a matching key to locate an ID from the configuration file.
+This can be obtained from "Azure Portal > Application Insights > API Access".
+* Log Analytics queries need workspace ID as second parameter or a matching key to locate an ID from the configuration file.
+This can be obtained from "Azure Portal > Log Analytics workspace > Overview".
+* The last parameter can either be a matching key to locate the query from the configuration file or the Kusto query itself.

 ### Azure Logic App queries